-Verify with your employer whether or not you need to be certified to operate an AED.
+For employment requirements, you need to verify with your employer whether or not you need to be certified to operate an AED.
 (Automated External Defibrillator).
-AED are mobile defibrillator machines designed for public use.
-Most CPR courses include some basic training on how to operate an AED, but not all are inclusive.
-All American Heart Association CPR classes will include learning about the usage of AED.
+AED is a mobile defibrillator machine designed for public use.
+Most CPR courses include basic training on operating an Automated External Defibrillator, but not all are inclusive.
+All American Heart Association CPR classes will include learning about the usage of Automated External Defibrillators.

 What about Infant & Children CPR Certification?

-If you’re employed in the daycare or childcare industry, or if you’re a foster parent, you may require the specific CPR training.
-The American Red Cross is excellent for addressing this type of CPR classes as they segment their courses into adult and pediatric components.
-If you take a course from the American Heart Association, it will include infant, child and adult CPR course.
+You may require a specific CPR training class if you're employed in the daycare or childcare industry or a foster parent.
+The American Red Cross is excellent for addressing this type of CPR class as they segment their courses into adult and pediatric components.
+Taking a course from the American Heart Association will include infant, child, and adult CPR courses.

 How will having CPR Training Benefit me?

 Having expert training is something that a resume will always benefit from.
-These two courses are both OSHA compliant and affordable.
-If you are looking to get certified to satisfy an employer’s request for an OSHA-mandated job, USCPROnline is the best choice.
+First aid certificate online courses are a convenient way for individuals to acquire the necessary knowledge and skills to respond to medical emergencies, from minor injuries to life-threatening situations.
+These two courses are both OSHA-compliant and affordable.
+If you want to get certified to satisfy an employer's request for an OSHA-mandated job, USCPROnline is the best choice for online training.
 The suppliers offer quality, up-to-date instruction.
-It’s always a good idea to check with your employer in case they require you to have certified from a specific certification institute.
-Most CPR Courses offers options like weekdays or weekends classes as well as a combination of online, in-person and blended learning program where you can get the CPR training, according to your schedule.
+It's always a good idea to check with your employer if they require you to be certified by a specific certification institute.
+Most CPR Courses offer weekday or weekend classes and a combination of online, in-person, and blended learning programs where you can get CPR training according to your schedule.

-CPR Re-certification is important as the course will give you the permit to refresh your memory, renew your skills and get updated on the latest CPR techniques.
-CPR renewal program is designed for those whose credentials are poised to expire.
-The courses are abbreviated; therefore, taking less time than standard classes.
-This will add an additional 2 years to any existing or expired certification.
+The CPR renewal program is designed for those who took initial certification, but their certification card is poised to expire.
+The courses are abbreviated, therefore, taking less time than standard classes.
+However, this will add two years to any existing or expired certification.